mariobreskic/pesos-social-archive-huginn/README.md

 `src/normalize.js` and `src/collect.js` are the readable sources. `tools/build_template.py` embeds them in Huginn’s JSON export format.
 Run `make template` after changing either file; CI checks JSON structure, graph links, JavaScript syntax when Node is available, placeholders, fixtures, safe defaults, and common leakage patterns.

+## Provenance

+This template was developed by Mario Breškić in collaboration with ChatGPT by OpenAI.
+It was generalized from six working Huginn scenarios for Bluesky, Instagram, Mastodon, Threads, Tumblr, and Twitter/X, then sanitized, documented, and validated as a public PESOS foundation.

 ## License

 MIT.
 Replace the generic copyright line if you publish a maintained fork under your own name.